signalscorps/file2stix/docs/backends.md

 ## Local filesystem

 The default backend is filesystem storage.

+When Stixify successfully executes and matches are detected two directories will be created;

+1. `stix2_extractions/`
+	* STIX Objects for observables detected.
+These are used for future runs of the script and to write Objects into other backends.
+In the sub-directories you will find STIX 2.1 Bundles containing individual STIX 2.1 Objects extracted.
+2. `stix2_reports/`
+	* Final STIX bundles containing collections of Objects from observables extracted from reports.
+In the sub-directories you will find STIX 2.1 Bundles containing all STIX 2.1 Objects extracted from a report.
+Some examples can be seen in the `/tests/expected_reports` directory.

-This backend is always used.
+This backend is always used as the json files saved are used to populate other backends.

 ## ArangoDB (`arangodb`)